“What’s eating you?” the bartender asked.

 Don’t forget broke, his inner voice reminded him.
 Right, he was broke too.

-Makes me sick, Lewis thought, as he drained the rest of his beer.
-He added his bottle to the growing collection of empties in the center of the table.
+Lewis drained the rest of his beer, then added his bottle to the growing collection of empties in the center of the table.
 As if on cue, a waitress arrived at the table with a tray of fresh drinks.
-She was a pretty brunette, short and perky, with blue eyes the color of a Bombay Sapphire Gin bottle.
+She was a pretty brunette, short and perky, with crystal blue eyes.
 Her name tag read Shelby.

 “Another round, boys,” she said.
 “Courtesy of Captain America over there.”